ssenmosip/mosip-temp-documentation/FRS-Pre-Registration.md

 ### 2.2.2 Provide Consent

 An Individual Logs in to the pre-registration system with Mobile Number or Email ID and then opts to create a new Application form.
-Before filling the form, the Individual is advised to provide his/her consent for storage and utilization of his/her personal information.
-The consent is sought from the user for every new application created in the system .On providing his/her consent, the system redirects the Individual to start the Pre-Registration Application (Demographic Details).
+Before filling the form, the Individual is advised to provide their consent for storage and utilization of their personal information.
+The consent is sought from the user for every new application created in the system.
+On providing their consent, the system redirects the Individual to start the Pre-Registration Application (Demographic Details).
 The data as part of the consent form is rendered as setup by the admin.

 In case of closure of the Consent Pop-up, the following scenarios may arise:
 1. First-time login: On closure, then system alerts the user that he will be logged out due to not providing consent.